AugustoLara/Grants-Program/applications/afloat.md

 4. Support for encrypted files attached to tax credits
 5. Order matching (has to match the price but also the state and follow specific rules laid out by each jurisdiction)
 6. Sell the entire or a fraction of the tax credit to interested buyers using fruniques pallets.
+7. Ability for sellers to place buy orders.
-7. Asset redeption workflow (tax credits requre a 'redemption specialist')
+8. Asset redeption workflow (tax credits requre a 'redemption specialist')
-8. Automatic government form/PDF population to make tax credit transferability compatible with on-chain
+9. Automatic government form/PDF population to make tax credit transferability compatible with on-chain
-9. Freeze asset on-chain.
+10. Freeze asset on-chain.

-- the ability to place BUY orders (treasury proposal is only selling things you own, like eBay)
-- order matching (has to match the price but also the state and follow specific rules laid out by each jurisdiction)
-- - and support for encrypted files attached to tax credits
-- launch materials, videos, speaking arrangements, etc
+11. Launch materials, videos, speaking arrangements,

 ### Workflow